 Curb Weight vs Gross Vehicle Weight: The Differences

 One single vehicle could have various types of weights, and curb and gross vehicle weights are two such terms.
 Fortunately, it’s not difficult to explain the curb weight vs gross vehicle weight concept.
 These are the terms you will find on the compliance plate and the owner’s manual of your car.
 What do they actually mean?
-Well, these are nothing but the weights of an automobile at two different conditions.
+Well, these are nothing but the weights of an automobile under two different conditions.

-What is curb weight?
+What is Curb Weight?

-Curb weight also known as “kerb weight” in British English is defined as the total weight of a vehicle including all factory-installed equipment, all essential consumables for operation like coolant oil, motor oil, air conditioning refrigerant, transmission oil, a 90% full fuel tank and not including any passengers or cargo.
+Curb weight also known as “curb weight” in British English is defined as the total weight of a vehicle including all factory-installed equipment, all essential consumables for operation like coolant oil, motor oil, air conditioning refrigerant, transmission oil, a 90% full fuel tank and not including any passengers or cargo.
 This is the actual weight of a vehicle assigned by its manufacturer.

 If you read more from other car magazines, you can see that the above definition may differ a little bit from the definitions of others.
 Yes, it is true.
-According government regulatory agencies like European Union, besides all things mentioned above, curb weight also contains the weight of a 75-kg (165 Ib) driver in order to follow European Directive 95/48/EC.
+According to government regulatory agencies like the European Union, besides all things mentioned above, curb weight also contains the weight of a 75-kg (165 Ib) driver in order to follow European Directive 95/48/EC.
 Many organizations often define curb weight with other variables and fixed levels of engine oil and fuel to equalize the value for the comparison of different vehicles.

 Depending on the manufacturer, unladen mass (unladen weight) can be the same as curb weight.
-However, unladen mass is often defined as the total mass of the vehicle without the weight of drive, additional equipment or engine oil and fluid,…
+However, unladen mass is often defined as the total mass of the vehicle without the weight of drive, additional equipment, or engine oil and fluid,…

 What is Gross Vehicle Mass or Weight?

 The actual weight of a car is known as the gross vehicle mass or weight (GVW).
-It refers to the current weight of a vehicle will all of its parts and everything inside it including cargo and passengers.
+It refers to the current weight of a vehicle with all of its parts and everything inside it including cargo and passengers.

 On the other hand, the gross vehicle weight rating (GVWR) indicates the highest load that an automobile can carry.
 The number is assigned by the manufacturer and it does not change under any circumstance.
 It includes the weight of all the components of the car, driver, passengers, cargo, fuel, and other things.

-Knowing the exact gross vehicle weight rating is important, especially for the drivers who transport heavy cargo and drive in the delicate areas.
+Knowing the exact gross vehicle weight rating is important, especially for drivers who transport heavy cargo and drive in delicate areas.
 Engine and physical damage could occur if you carry more load than the weight the vehicle is rated for.

 It’s important to understand the difference between GVW and GVWR.
 The second one remains constant while the first one can change.
 For example, your car will have one GVW when there are two passengers inside but the number will change if one of the exits.
-The GVW should never cross the GVWR to ensure the safety.
+The GVW should never cross the GVWR to ensure safety.

 Curb Weight vs Gross Vehicle Weight: The Differences